To say in-house lawyers and contract teams have full plates would be a gross understatement.

 This is not a grad program ending in JD.
 It's far more practical (and less maddening) than that.
 It's the real stuff you and I do all the time.
 That in mind, if you’re looking for academics or case law analysis for your people, you’ll need to keep looking.

 I’m not here to waste anyone's time with what amounts to a collection of articles in video form.
-This program was built from the ground up and includes interactive elements to engage them and track progress.
+This program was built from the ground up and includes specific actionable advice on what your team needs to know.

 For every 10-month, 10-figure blockbuster, there are countless smaller NDAs, MSAs, EULAs, and RFPs that take up most of our time.
 This is where you could use support from your front lines on an ongoing basis, so this is where we focus.